2 Samuel 6 – David Brings the Ark of God into Jerusalem

 b.
 To bring up from there the ark of God: This was the ark of the covenant, which God commanded Moses to make more than 400 years before David’s time.
 It was a wood box (the word ark means “box” or “chest”) completely covered with gold and with an ornate gold lid or top known as the mercy seat.

 i.
-The ark of God was 3 feet 9 inches (1.15 meters) long, 2 feet 3 inches (.68 meter) wide and 2 feet 3 inches (.68 meter) high.
+The ark of God was 3 feet 9 inches (1.15 meters) long, 2 feet 3 inches (.68 of a meter) wide and 2 feet 3 inches (.68 of a meter) high.
 In it were the tablets of the law that Moses brought down from Mount Sinai, a jar of manna, and Aaron’s rod that miraculously budded as a confirmation of his leadership.

 c.
 The LORD of Hosts, who dwells between the cherubim: The ark of God represented the immediate presence and glory of God in Israel.
 David considered it a high priority to bring the ark out of obscurity and back into prominence.
 David wanted Israel to be alive with a sense of the near presence and glory of God.

 i.
 The last mention of the ark of God was when it came back from the land of the Philistines in 1 Samuel 7:1.
 It sat at the house of Abinadab for 20 years.
 David had a great motive – to emphasize the presence and glory of God in Israel.

 2. (3-5) The ark is brought out with great joy.